 Filing a Missouri LLC amendment at the right time can help keep your business running at full speed.
 Our Worry-Free Compliance service, with up to two yearly amendments included, can help you stay compliant.

 Once you’ve determined what you need to change, you’ll need to gather the information to put on the updated form.
-This could include the registered agent’s information, your new address, information about the new series LLC structure, and so on.
+This could include the business’s new name, information about the new series LLC structure, and so on.
 This will be the information you file with the Secretary of State.

 Missouri allows you to file the Amendment of Articles of Organization online or by mail (you can download the form directly from their website).
-No matter how you file, you’ll need to provide some information, including:
+No matter how you file, you’ll need to pay a filing fee and provide some information, including:

 Before you submit this filing, be sure that all of the information is correct; filings can be rejected if there are discrepancies or omitted sections.
 Careful completion can save you the time, money, and hassle that comes with rejected forms.

-If you need to make changes to a corporation’s information, the process looks a little bit different.
+The process is slightly different if you need to make changes to a corporation’s information.
 We’ll cover those steps here.

 Businesses regularly grow and expand.
 Corporations are no different.
 You may find that your original Articles of Incorporation served as a good initial baseline for the business you were trying to create, but some things have changed.
 New ideas from directors, shareholders, or business advisors may change some of your initial decisions.
 Your amendment to a corporation in Missouri, known as the Amendment of Articles of Incorporation, accounts for these changes.